gophergala/gollage/README.md

 Totally missed the Ballmer Peak, was conviced code should have been in English and not Go, got frustrated and passed out on couch.

+## Update

+Ate lots of greasy breakfast foods, hangover successfully quelled.
+I think I've written code things, but I have no guarantee that anything does literally anything at all.